 Above all, she was fortunate to be part of a close circle around the pianist Sviatoslav Richter.
 She had the privilege to play with him, to replace him for his own production of Benjamin Britten’s Turn of the Screw and to benefit from his attentive guidance to her artistic freedom.

 Among a generous discography, Ludmila Berlinskaia has recorded works by Rachmaninov, Glinka, Schnittke, Mendelssohn, Janacek, Strauss, Tchaikovsky, Prokofiev, Scriabine, Liszt, Schumann, Beethoven, Medtner, Ravel…

 A Melodiya artist since 2013, she recorded no less than 8 new albums in 5 years for the prestigious russian label, and was awarded numerous prizes, among which Choc de Classica and Gramophone’s Editor’s Choice.

 Since 2011, she has formed a piano duo with French pianist Arthur Ancelle : drawing their strength from their taste for sharing, taking risks, and exploring, they are a symbiotic couple on and off stage.
 Their multi-awarded recordings are praised internationally, they are invited by prestigious festivals (Tokyo Spring Festival, Sommets Musicaux de Gstaad, Lisztomanias…) and orchestras (St Petersburg Philharmonic, Freiburg Philharmonic…).
-Together, they created « La Clé des Portes », a music festival taking place within the magical surroundings of the Loire Castles.
-They also contribute by training the next generations of pianists, both teaching at the Ecole Normale de Musique de Paris.
+Together, they created « La Clé des Portes », a music festival taking place within the magical surroundings of the Loire Castles, and Rungis Piano-Piano Festival, entirely dedicated to the 2-pianos repertoire.